romanpunia/asx/README.md

 ## About
 Edge.as is an Angel Script environment concept similar to Node.js but in Edge framework.
 It is a console application.
-There is also an example program included (app.as) that draws some kind of matrix-like falling symbols.
+There are also some example programs included (console.as, window.as).

 ## Usage
 Usage is simple: **edged [script-file] [arguments]**